 You can go on their websites, spend 3 hours reading their self-description about what they do and walk away still having no idea what exactly it is that they do.

 You just know that they make a lot of money doing something.

 They’re accustomed to explaining things with finance lingo to people already in the industry, which doesn’t help if you’re trying to break in.

-I had that exact frustration when I was trying to break into the industry.
+We had that exact frustration when we were trying to break into the industry.

 Here, we’ll attempt (hopefully not failing) to give an “investment bank 101” in this article and walk you through what an investment bank is and what they do.

-Forgive me if there’s anything I didn’t explain well – leave a comment below to help us improve!
+Forgive us if there’s anything don’t didn’t explain well – leave a comment below to help us improve!

 What Exactly Do Investment Banks Do